chonzadaniel/Resume-Review-Agentic-System/README.md

 - Assign each task to the respective agent

 6. **Get the outputs**
-- Execute the CrewAI pipeline
+- Execute the CrewAI pipeline using: '*streamlit run app.py*'
 - Display results in clear sections

 7. **Deploy using Streamlit**